Hostdon/pleroma/docs/configuration/i2p.md

 ### Existing Instance (Clearnet Instance)

-If not an I2P-only instance, add the nginx config below to your existing config at `/etc/nginx/sites-enabled/pleroma.nginx`.
+If not an I2P-only instance, add the nginx config below to your existing config at `/etc/nginx/sites-enabled/akkoma.nginx`.

-And for both cases, disable CSP in Pleroma's config (STS is disabled by default) so you can define those yourself separately from the clearnet (if your instance is also on the clearnet).
+And for both cases, disable CSP in Akkoma's config (STS is disabled by default) so you can define those yourself separately from the clearnet (if your instance is also on the clearnet).
-Copy the following into the `config/prod.secret.exs` in your Pleroma folder (/home/pleroma/pleroma/):
+Copy the following into the `config/prod.secret.exs` in your Akkoma folder (/home/akkoma/akkoma/):
 ```
 config :pleroma, :http_security,
   enabled: false